UpdraftFund/.github/profile/README.md

 ### Humanity Fund

-All fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.
+Anti-spam fees will go to [Unitap](https://unitap.app) to be distributed to humanity as a universal dividend.

 [^1]: The anti-spam fee for an idea is the greater of a % fee (e.g. 0.3%) and a low fixed fee (e.g. $0.10).
 Both are set by the Updraft team.
 This % fee discourages someone from contributing to their own idea just to boost it in the sort order.
 Drafters pay a low, fixed anti-spam fee set by the Updraft team.